-When a lender, illness such as a financial institution, and decides to approve a loan, one of its primary concerns is repayment.
+When a lender, such as a financial institution, decides to approve a loan, one of its primary concerns is repayment.
 To that end, many lenders now require personal guarantees – most likely from business owners – to secure loans.
 Generally, a personal guarantee is a promise to pay a debt when the principal borrower (business requesting the loan) fails to meet its responsibilities under the loan contract.

 If a default occurs, the guarantor (signer of the guarantee) must repay the amounts outstanding on the loan.
 Lenders can pursue the guarantor’s assets, forcing the liquidation of personal and real property.
 When disputes arise about personal guarantees, courts tend to side with lenders.
 Although obtaining a loan without a personal guarantee is possible, it is unlikely in the current economic climate.
 However, with the assistance of an experienced attorney who handles business and commercial transactions, there are several ways for guarantors to minimize risk to their personal assets.